lgulich/visual-odometry-pipeline/README.md

 # vision_project
-Repo for the Vision Algorithms for Mobile Robotics Course Project 2018
+Repo for the Vision Algorithms for Mobile Robotics Course Project 2018.
+In this project a simple visual odometry pipeline is created.

 ### Installation